daniellegauthier/data-analysis/README.md

-**Correlation Heatmap Visualization**
+**Correlation Heatmap Visualization**<br>
-*Overview*
+*Overview*<br>
 This Jupyter notebook contains code to generate and display a correlation heatmap based on data from a CSV file.
-The heatmap provides a visual representation of the correlations between different variables in the World Bank dataset, allowing for quick identification of strong positive or negative relationships.
+The heatmap provides a visual representation of the correlations between different variables in the World Bank dataset, allowing for quick identification of strong positive or negative relationships.<br>
 *Contents*
 The notebook includes the following main components: